AGCCS/AGCCS-CTRL22/arduino/README.md

 ## Firmware based on the ESP32 Arduino Core

 Easy to use remote control and monitoring Web GUI, all implemented stand-alone by the ESP32.
 No external server required, no internet gateway either, i.e, this also works if you decided that you home automation wireless network shall not leak into the internet.
 Optionally, you can configure the ESP32 to forward monitoring to an external MQTT broker.
-This is how it looks (more details [here](./ctrl22one/)):
+Details are provided [here](./ctrl22one/)), this is how it looks:

 ![ctrl22one](../images/ctrl22one-a.png)